-- Must begin with step one (1) of the dance pattern placed to the left of the judges (or as required annually by request of World Skate ATC) and finish with the first step of the following section or the next step of the dance required by the rules. - Must maintain the same steps of the dance and respect the required timing of each step.
+The dance pattern MUST begin with step one (1) and MUST finish with the first step of the following section, or the next step of the dance required by the rules.
+If this doesn't happen Technical Panel will lower one level.

+Must maintain the same steps of the dance and respect the required timing of each step.
 It is possible to include choreographic movements of the lower/upper body to make the performance of the dance more relevant to the required rhythm.
 It is important to respect the wording of the dance descriptions (see compulsory dance rules) and without changing the nature of the required movements/steps.